 If $(t,r)\in\lfIK$ or even $(t,r)\not\in\ctIK$, the blocks $(t',r')$ required by the recursion are not contained in the block tree $\ctIK$.
-In this case, we create these sub-blocks temporarily, carry out the recursion, and can use the algorithm ``rkmerge'' to merge the results into a new low-rank matrix again.
+In this case, we create these sub-blocks temporarily, carry out the recursion, and use the algorithm ``rkmerge'' to merge the results into a new low-rank matrix if necessary.

 The standard version of the multiplication algorithm constructs the low-rank matrices $\widehat{A} \widehat{B}^*$ and directly adds them to the corresponding submatrix of $Z$ using ``rkupdate''.
 This approach can involve a significant number of operations: entire subtrees of $\ctIK$ have to be traversed, and each of the admissible leaves requires us to compute a QR factorization and a singular value decomposition.